Turn-by-turn navigation

 The Navigation module uses the generated RouteProgress

-to detect that the user has arrived at the destination.
-Once arrival is detected it triggers DestinationArrivalListener
+to detect when the user arrives at their destination.
+When arrival is detected, the DestinationArrivalListener

 1val destinationArrivalListener =2 DestinationArrivalListener {3 // YOUR CODE GOES HERE4 }5tomTomNavigation.addDestinationArrivalListener(destinationArrivalListener)